AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 </p>

 <p class="warning">
-Never uninstall CFW while any modded system titles are installed!
-Doing so will brick the console, you'll need the
+Never uninstall CFW while any modded system titles are installed, doing so will brick the console!
+You'll need the
 <a href="https://www.flashcarts.net/ds-quick-start-guide">ntrboot</a>
-DS flashcart to recover it.<br/>
+DS flashcart to re-install B9S.<br/>
-Modified or unsigned system titles (and digital games) don't work on the original firmware as the signature check fails, so you must restore them before uninstalling CFW.
+Modified system titles are not signed which they don't work on the original firmware, as the signature check fails.
+To safely uninstall CFW, you must restore the system titles first.
 </p>

 1. Download a custom Home Menu title (`.cia`) from above.